microsoft/pxt-microbit/docs/device/windows-app/troubleshoot.md

 # Troubleshooting downloads from the Windows 10 App

 Is Windows App not downloading your program properly?
-Let's try to figure why!
+Let's try to figure out why!

 ## Step 1: Check your cable